 - The chili I use in this recipe is a pretty straightforward recipe and I cook it up quickly before putting the dish together.
 Texans, I believe, use the Wolf Brand chili which comes in a can for an authentic Frito Pie, but I am pretty sure it's not vegan.
 You can use a vegan canned chili--there are many brands available now--if you don't want to go to the trouble of making your own.

 - Begin the recipe by setting your oven to preheat to 350 degrees.
 Heat oil in a pot, add onions and garlic with salt and saute until it all starts to soften.

 - Add vegan "beef" at this point.
 It should be at room temperature so it crumbles easily and cooks evenly.
 Once the vegan meat has changed color, add the tomatoes and chili powder.
-In the recipe I call for 1-2 tbsp of chili powder because I want you to add as much or as little as you want.
-Chili powders can vary greatly in terms of spiciness, so add 1 tbsp, taste, and add more if you want.
+In the recipe I call for 1-2 tablespoon of chili powder because I want you to add as much or as little as you want.
+Chili powders can vary greatly in terms of spiciness, so add 1 tablespoon, taste, and add more if you want.